Gifted and Talented

 A Whole School Approach

 Aranda Primary School approaches gifted and talented education from within an inclusive and stimulating learning environment.
 The term gifted refers to a child's natural ability and the term talented to the attainment of superior skills through systematic development such as study or practice.
 Miraca Gross, Director of Gifted Education, Resource and Information Centre at UNSW indicates that about 10% of children will fall into the gifted and talented categories.
+The Aranda Primary School Gifted and Talented policy is guided by ACT Education Directorate's Gifted and Talented Students Policy 2014.

-Canadian academic François Gagné identifies four area in which gifted personalities may excel: intellectual, creative, socioeffective and sensorimotor (1993, 2004).
+Canadian academic François Gagné identifies four areas in which gifted personalities may excel: intellectual, creative, socioeffective and sensorimotor (1993, 2004).
 He emphasises the importance of the schooling enviroment in the development of gifted children.
 In his 1993 discussion he states “one’s gifts or aptitudes need rich environments or intrapersonal catalysts to be nurtured into talents.”
 The challenges us to build up a whole school environment that values the abilities of everyone, while rewarding those who excel.

 Teachers at Aranda are aware that, in common with other children, gifted and talented children exhibit a range of behaviours and learning styles and may develop at different rates.
 They can be gifted in one or several areas.
 Also, some students with gifts and talents may have specific learning disabilities and can find accessing traditional school programs and/or structures difficult.
 Directed classroom emphasis on resilience, Multiple Intelligences and higher order thinking are key to our curriculum in the area of gifted and talented education.